Co-Borrower vs Co-Signer in Education Loans: Indian Banking Terminology Explained

 How Co-Borrowers Improve Approval Chances

-Students typically don’t meet the financial criteria to secure large loans on their own.
-This is where a co-borrower steps in.
-Lenders evaluate the co-borrower’s financial profile, considering factors like income stability, credit score, existing debts, age, and employment status.
-A strong co-borrower profile not only increases the likelihood of approval but can also help in securing lower interest rates.
+Lenders evaluate the co-borrower’s financial profile including income stability, CIBIL score, existing debts, age, and employment status.
+A strong co-borrower profile increases approval likelihood and can help secure lower interest rates.

 Selecting the Right Co-Borrower